jackmaden/philosophybreak/src/pages/articles/amor-fati-the-stoics-and-nietzsche-different-takes-on-loving-fate/index.md

 ---
-title: "Amor Fati: the Stoics and Nietzsche’s Different Takes on Loving Fate"
+title: "Amor Fati: the Stoics’ and Nietzsche’s Different Takes on Loving Fate"
 description: "Amor fati is a Latin phrase meaning ‘love of fate’, an idea rooted in the ancient Greco-Roman philosophy of Stoicism.
 In critiquing Stoicism and developing his own take on amor fati, Nietzsche eloquently discusses how transformative the idea can be."
 image: "./command.jpeg"
-imageAlt: "Amor Fati: the Stoics and Nietzsche’s Different Takes on Loving Fate"
+imageAlt: "Amor Fati: the Stoics’ and Nietzsche’s Different Takes on Loving Fate"
 imageSeo: "./command.jpeg"
 tags: ["Nietzsche", "Stoicism", "Ethics"]
 date: "2023-12-05"